RoBOPPics/BB/_pages/app-quickstart.md

 ---
 The BallBOPPer App reference documentation is for Players and Coaches looking to understand how "Patterns of Play" are designed and run using the App.

-This documentation covers the Libraries, Controller, Community and Catalog sections of the App.
+This documentation covers the Libraries, Controller, Community and Catalog sections linked to from the bottom of the App.

 ![GlobalNav Image](../assets/images/GlobalNav_500.png){: width="400" .align-center }